Supplementary data: Saskatchewan

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals in SK (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education
+Title of image: Percentage of females in SK (aged ≥ 18) classified as daily or occasional smokers, by highest level of education

 Caveats/limitations: